niedag/trydjango/README.md

 The best Facebook integration uses the request python library.
 Other python facebook apis are mostly deprecated.
 New django sandbox is the django-okta-skyflow-integration project

-See DOSSI-demo (now private) for Stripe, Skyflow, Okta integrations
+See DOSSI-demo (now private) for Stripe, Skyflow, Okta integrations.